-In the year to date, the number of influenza notifications, hospitalisations, and deaths were lower than the previous five-year average (Table 1).
-Thirty-three percent of notifications were in those aged less than 15 years (Figure 5).
+In the year to date, the number of influenza notifications and hospitalisations were higher than the previous five-year average, while the number of deaths were lower (Table 1).
+Thirty-six percent of notifications were in those aged less than 15 years (Figure 5).